nhsengland/data-viz-community-of-practice/docs/dashboard_design/tables.md

     - [x] Always start with zero for values less than 1 (Example: 0.75 not .75)
     - [x] Always use a consistent level of precision within a table
     - [x] Ensure negative values are indicated by a minus sign (Example: -65)
-    - [x] Round data in a way to sufficiently convey value and add context to data, but don't oversell confidence in data quality through being too acurate.
+    - [x] Round data in a way to sufficiently convey value and add context to data, but don't oversell confidence in data quality through being too accurate.
 For example £123,234.59 implies a confidence in the data quality to the nearest penny.
 Whereas if the data quality is lower, or submitted data is unvalidated, a lower significance level should be give, eg £123,230.
     - [x] Percentages shouldn't be at a greater detail than 1dp unless specifically required
     - [x] Use the lowest possible level of detail depending on the the intended audience